emmasherman/Data_146test/Project1.md

 This will return data with South America or 1992 but not data with South America and 1992 in the row.

+# Describe the difference between .loc and .iloc.
+Provide an example of how to extract a series of consecutive observations from a data frame.
+Stretch goal: provide an example of how to extract all observations from a series of consecutive columns.

+.iloc is used when fetching data by its integer position, for instance if you want rows 3 through 6 you can say data.iloc[2:5]. .loc on the other hand fetches rows by their label.
+For example, if you want to see what data is from year 2003 you can say data.loc[2003].
+# fix this one

+# Describe how an api works.
+Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.

+# you need to do this one

+# Describe the apply() function from the pandas library.
+What is its purpose?
+Using apply) to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
+Why do you think apply() could be a preferred approach?

+The apply() function allows the user to apply the input to this function to an entire data frame.
+These inputs can include anonymous functions or lamdas that you can apply to the entire data frame.
+Using apply() is a good alternative to writing a loop.
+This a much faster and more eifficent way than writing a loop for every function you want to use on your data frame.

+# Also describe an alternative approach to filtering the number of columns in a data frame.
+Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?

+# you need to do this one